-Dengue, commonly known as break-bone fever, is a viral illness transmitted to humans through Aedes mosquitoes during their larval stages when they harbor the dengue virus.
-Its prevalence is higher in tropical and subtropical regions (1).
-The dengue virus comprises four distinct serotypes: DENV-1, DENV-2, DENV-3, and DENV-4, originating from sylvatic strains in Southeast Asian forests.
-Recently, a new serotype, DENV-5, has been identified exclusively in the sylvatic cycle (2).
-Symptoms of dengue fever typically manifest when the person is in critical condition, as significant symptoms are initially mild.
-Seroepidemiological studies reveal that the immune system activates upon infection, providing resistance to the specific dengue serotype (3).
-Severe cases can lead to life-threatening complications like dengue hemorrhagic fever.
-It is estimated that around 3.6 billion people reside in regions where dengue transmission is possible, with an annual occurrence of 50 million to 200 million dengue infections, including 500,000 severe cases and over 20,000 dengue-related deaths (4).
-As of December 31st, 2022, a total of 4,110,465 dengue cases and 4099 fatalities have been reported (5).
+Dengue, often known as break-bone fever, is an infectious disease that affects humans and is spread by Aedes mosquitoes.
+Tropical and subtropical regions showed a higher prevalence of it (1).
+There are four different serotypes of dengue virus, designated DENV-1 through DENV-4.
+These serotypes were originally isolated from sylvatic strains in Southeast Asian woods.
+In recent times, a novel serotype, namely DENV-5, has been discovered solely inside the sylvatic cycle (2).
+The symptoms of dengue fever often become apparent when the individual reaches a critical state, as the initial symptoms are very minor.
+Seroepidemiological investigations have demonstrated that the immune system mounts an immunological response upon infection, hence conferring resistance against the particular serotype of dengue virus (3).
+Dengue hemorrhagic fever is one of the life-threatening complications that can arise from the disease .
+Around 3.6 billion people are estimated to reside in regions where dengue transmission is possible, with an annual occurrence of 50 million to 200 million dengue infections, including 500,000 severe cases and over 20,000 dengue-related deaths (4).
+As of Dec 31, 2022, a total of 4,110,465 dengue cases and 4099 fatalities have been reported (5).
 Additional symptoms include a metallic taste, loss of appetite, diarrhea, nausea, stomachache, severe headaches, fatigue, myalgia, and painful joints.
 The term 'break-bone fever' stems from the myalgia and joint discomfort often experienced (6).
 The proliferation of Aedes aegypti and sustained dengue transmission is influenced by various factors, including serotype circulation, human movement, mosquito population size, and local climate conditions like temperature and precipitation (7, 8).
 The rainy monsoon significantly aids Aedes mosquito reproduction, making Bangladesh conducive to mosquito breeding throughout the year, especially during the monsoon season (9, 10).

 In Bangladesh, a study aimed to predict dengue outbreaks from 2000 to 2008, focusing on seasonal climate data.
 The study employed feature selection and cross-validation to develop and assess a prediction model (11).
 Another study by Dourjoy et al. used machine learning, specifically Support Vector Machine (SVM) and Random Forest (RF), achieving accuracies of 68 percent and 64 percent, respectively, in predicting dengue incidences in Bangladesh (12).
 Majeed et al. successfully developed and validated an LSTM model with spatial attention for dengue prediction, demonstrating its effectiveness in predicting dengue cases in Malaysia (13).
 Another study in Bangladesh aimed to build a machine learning model utilizing the DengueBD dataset and employing Multiple Linear Regression (MLR) and Support Vector Regression (SVR).
 The results illustrated the significant potential of machine learning algorithms in predicting dengue epidemics (9).

 However, the mentioned study focused solely on patient data patterns, overlooking crucial factors like meteorological data, socioeconomic influences, geographic location, and weather correlations with monthly cases.
 Furthermore, the study lacked result validation and had a limited dataset for application in machine learning approaches.
 Hence, this current study seeks to predict dengue virus occurrences by analyzing past admissions of dengue patients.
 To track dengue patient data, this research utilized officially released information from the Directorate General of Health Services (DGHS) under the Ministry of Health and Family Welfare, responsible for health services in Bangladesh.
-Alongside recorded dengue cases, daily weather data from the Bangladesh Meteorological Department (www.bmd.gov.bd) was also utilized.
-This study explored three different machine learning models (Long Short-Term Memory (LSTM) Network, Recurrent Neural Network (RNN), and Gated Recurrent Units (GRU)) and evaluated their performance using Mean Absolute Error (MAE), RMSE, and AUROC.
+Daily weather data from the Bangladesh Meteorological Department (www.bmd.gov.bd) was also utilized alongside recorded dengue cases.

 Methodology: